dd3128/movie/README.md

 - The program is implemented in JavaScript and HTML/CSS.

 Feel free to ask me any questions about your specific Code Assessment requirements.

+If you want to clean the data, please go to settings and click Cookie and Site Data, then clean.